What is Nordic Electrofuel?

-As a part of the FIT for 55, the plan on how EU can reduce emissions by 55 percent before 2030, the EU have stated requirements for airlines to refuel with sustainable fuels.
-E-fuels will be important to reach the FIT for 55 goals within jet fuel.
+As a part of the FIT for 55, the plan on how EU can reduce emissions by 55 percent before 2030, requirements have been stated for airlines to refuel with sustainable alternatives.
+Hence, e-fuels will be important to reach the FIT for 55 goals within jet fuel.

-The new legal framework proposed by the EU sets a gradually increasing minimum target of sustainable aviation fuels (synthetic fuels/e-fuels) provided at Union airports from 2% by 2025 to 63% by 2050.
-The obligation to provide sustainable aviation fuels is put on fuel suppliers, the obligation to provide airports with the infrastructure is put on the airports.
+The new legal framework proposed by the EU sets a gradually increasing minimum target of sustainable aviation fuels (synthetic fuels/e-fuels) provided at EU airports from 2% by 2025 to 63% by 2050.
+The obligation to provide sustainable aviation fuels is put on fuel suppliers, while the obligation to provide airports with corresponding infrastructure is put on the airports.

-This determination that carbon neutral fuel is the way to decarbonise the aviation industry will be followed by incentivises on the uptake of synthetic fuels in the aviation sector to reach the mandatory targets.
+Carbon neutral fuel is a way to decarbonise the aviation industry, and will be followed by incentivises to increase the uptake of synthetic fuels in the aviation sector to reach the mandatory targets.

-How are countries outside of EU working towards sustainable aviation fuel (SAF)?
+How are non-EU countries working towards sustainable aviation fuel (SAF)?

 The Biden administration have presented several measures to reduce CO2 in the aviation industry.
 By 2030, the goal is to produce 3 billion liters of SAF and reduce emissions by 20 percent.
 To achieve this, the Biden administration have said they will arrange financial support of around USD 4.3 billion.

 How can people be ensured we are choosing the best solutions for the climate?

 Technology and industry must be developed as quickly as possible.
 All initiatives should be considered, and as the climate problem develops, the best solutions must be given priority.
 We need ways to talk objectively about alternatives to avoid discussions based on emotions and perceptions.
 Nordic Electrofuel suggest using the ABCD-model to ensure such a framework.